 About Young Audiences Arts for Learning

-Learn about Young Audiences Arts for Learning and our mission to inspire young people and expand their learning through the arts.
+Our mission is to inspire young people and expand their learning through the arts.

-- A National Network: The nation's largest arts in education learning network, serving over 5 million children and youth each year in more than 7,000 schools and community centers across the country through its diverse network of 30 local affiliates.
+Established in 1952, Young Audiences Arts for Learning (YA) is the nation's largest arts-in-education learning network, serving more than 5 million children and youth each year in more than 7,000 schools and community centers across the country.

-- Young Audiences connects exceptional teaching artists with teachers to provide in-depth arts residencies that raise academic and artistic achievement, while enhancing and developing learning skills that translate across curriculums.
+YA connects exceptional teaching artists with classroom teachers to provide in-depth arts residencies that raise academic and artistic achievement, while enhancing and developing learning skills that translate across curriculums.

-Learn more about the National Office of Young Audiences Arts for Learning.
+Learn more about our headquarters in New York City, the National Office of Young Audiences Arts for Learning.